syseleven/terraform-provider-sys11iam/README.md

 ## Running

 See the section "Testing (e2e)" about how to run it locally.
-Adjust the exmaple values in the file `main.tf` to run it against a live environment.
+Adjust the example values in the file `main.tf` to run it against a live environment.

 ## Testing (unit)